shawnhuyiwen/pulse/docs/Methodology/CardiovascularMethodology.md

 Another potential area for improvement is simulation of a tourniquet.
 An intervention could be added to simulate the increased resistance to flow and external pressure application that would be present with the application of a tourniquet.

 The cardiac arrest functionality also needs improvement.
 Like in the human body, most of the systems require a beating heart to function properly.
 Also like in the human body, the engine systems tend to go haywire when the heart stops.
 However, the ways in which the systems go haywire deviate from the human physiological systems' response during cardiac arrest.
 Improvements to the engine functionality during cardiac arrest would allow for many desirable scenarios, including Advanced Cardiac Life Support (ACLS) scenarios where some recovery of the patient is actually possible.
 As described in the CPR section, recovery from cardiac arrest is currently impossible in the engine.
 Rescue breathing would also be a valuable improvement.

+Anemia is currently limited to less than 30% reduction in hemoglobin, this should be expanded to cover a wider range of severe anemias.

 The ventricular systolic function is how an unvalidated condition in the engine.
 We will improve the model and validate this condition in the future.